-The listening process reports were published at the beginning of September 2022 and the bishops have two residential weekends during the autumn where they will discuss these reports and discern what they believe God is saying to us today.
-The bishops will then present at General Synod meeting in February 2023, where it is expected a clear sense of direction is reached.
+The listening process reports were published at the beginning of September 2022 and the bishops have attended two meetings during the autumn to discuss the reports and discern what they believe God is saying to us today.
+Bishop Steven's essay, Together in Love and Faith, was published between the two meetings.
+The bishops will present at General Synod meeting in February 2023, where it is expected a clear sense of direction is reached.

 The deadline for offering feedback has passed, but the LLF materials will continue to be available to use.
 We believe the material is useful for churches to use to together discuss faith, marriage, sexuality, and gender.
 Those who haven't yet run the course can do so at a time that suits them.

 We won't be running any more LLF Course Facilitator training sessions , but you can download the handy short guide to Facilitating Living in Love and Faith Groups.
 The LLF Advocates are also available to talk to you about facilitating a group or any other questions you have about running the LLF Course.

 In June 2021 we hosted three introductory webinars to introduce LLF to the diocese.
 These events were attended by more than 400 people across the diocese and received excellent feedback from those who attended.